jyotiyadav2508/pizza-hub/README.md

 #### Receipt page

 The receipt page is shown when the user confirms the order.
-Receipt page displays user's order with their name, unique order ID, order type, address, order time, delivery time and total price of the order.
+Receipt page displays user's order with their name, unique order ID, order type, address, order time, delivery / pickup time and total price of the order.
 Quit option is shown along with a thank you message.

 ----
 </details>